bosonprotocol/boson-dcl/library/README.md

 #### [`bosonConfig.ts`](../scene/src/bosonConfig.example.ts)

 This file shows how to configure the Boson SDK depending on the targeted environment.
-For each environment, configuration includes a Biconomy coniguration (to handle metatransactions) and an RPC node URL (to connect with the blockchain).
+For each environment, configuration includes a Biconomy configuration (to handle metatransactions) and an RPC node URL (to connect with the blockchain).

-Please create a `bosonConfig.ts` file in your scene repository based on this example (you have to use your own BIconomy configuration and RPC node URLs)
+Please create a `bosonConfig.ts` file in your scene repository based on this example (you have to use your own Biconomy configuration and RPC node URLs)

+#### Note that

+Note that, as a developer if you wish to use the Metaverse Toolkit in production you will need to provide your own [Biconomy account details](https://biconomy.io/) to the scene `scene/src/bosonConfig.ts`.
+We do provide example configurations for use on the Polygon's Testnet Mumbai, so that people can get up and running quickly.

 #### Kiosk images and models